 - 1 Tbsp garlic (minced)

-- ¼ tsp crushed red peppers (red pepper flakes)
+- ¼ tsp crushed red pepper (red pepper flakes)

 - 1.5 lb boneless, skinless chicken thighs (cut into ½" (1.3 cm) chunks)

-- salt (kosher or sea salt; use half if using table salt) (to taste)
+- kosher salt (Diamond Crystal; use half for table salt) (to taste)

 - freshly ground black pepper (to taste)